partiql/partiql-grammar/tree-sitter-partiql/README.md

 - Node.js and NPM

 ### Installation
-#### Step-by-Step Installation**:
+#### Step-by-Step Installation:
+1. Ensure that the current path is within the `tree-sitter-partiql` package.
-1. Generate the PartiQL parser and bindings with `tree-sitter-cli`:
+2. Generate the PartiQL parser and bindings with `tree-sitter-cli`:
     ```bash
     tree-sitter generate
     ```

-2. Install the dependencies via npm:
+3. Install the dependencies via npm:
     ```bash
     npm install
     ```